 By now it should be clear that M-I adds another layer of complexity to trade secrets litigation.
 And it should be obvious who the winners are when litigation gets more complicated.
 (Hint: billable hours.)

 Does requiring the M-I hearing strike me as cumbersome, duplicative, and slightly out of touch with the practical reality of temporary injunction hearings?
 Kind of.
 Do I have a better solution to propose?
 Nope.

 Zach Wolfe is a Texas trial lawyer who handles non-compete and trade secret litigation at Zach Wolfe Law Firm.
-Thomson Reuters named him a Texas Super Lawyer® for Business Litigation in 2020 and 2021.
+Thomson Reuters named him a Texas Super Lawyer® for Business Litigation in 2020, 2021, 2022.
 He pronounces it “M Eye” for now.

 These are his opinions, not the opinions of his firm or clients, so don’t cite part of this post against him in an actual case.
 Every case is different, so don’t rely on this post as legal advice for your case.